sf-wdi-22-23/modules-23/w06-ruby-on-rails/d4-dawn-intro-rails/README.md

 ## View (5m)

-- This will not change the behavior, but you may wish to be more explicit in our controller by stating to `render` the template `index`
+- This will not change the behavior, but we may wish to be more explicit in our controller by stating to `render` the template `index`

 `app/controllers/welcome_controller.rb`